fssa-batch3/hemanath.muralikrishnan__web_project/README.md

     - Expected Result:
         - The user is redirected to the user profile page.

-### Profile page
+### Profile Account[Completed]
-- Scenario 1: Successfully showing the profile page.
+- Scenario 1: Successfully created a new profile account
     - Steps:
+        1. Log in as a buyer.
-        1. Navigate to the profile page.
+        2. Navigate to the user index page.
-        2. The user can updae their informations and add there address,update address.
-        3. click the edit button to update or add details and click save button to update the details.
+        3. Click "Profile" Icon.
     - Expected Result:
-        The user profile gets updated.
+        - The user is redirected to the Personal Information page.

+### Edit Profile Account[Completed]
+- Scenario 1: Successfully read data in profile account
+    - Steps:
+        1. Navigate to the user index page.
+        2. If the user wants to edit their profile.
+        3. Click "Edit" Button.
+    - Expected Result:
+        - The user is redirected to the Edit Personal Details Page.

+### Update Profile Account[Completed]
+- Scenario 1: Successfully read data in profile account
+    - Steps:
+        1. Navigate to the user Edit Personal Details Page.
+        2. Enter the required information such as full name, gender, date of birth, Street Name, City Name, District Name and State Name
+        3. Click "save" Button.
+    - Expected Result:
+        - The user is redirected to the Personal Information Page.

-### View products/items
+### View products/items[Completed]
 - Scenario 1: Successfully view products/items
     - Steps:
         1. Log in as a buyer.